 The key here is to set up a space that helps you change modes.
 Choose a desk that makes you feel professional.
 Decorate it as you would an office space.
 Most importantly, don’t use it for other reasons, ideally.
 This will help you mentally prepare for a day of work by letting you “arrive” at work when you sit down.

-Dress For Work
+Dress for Work

 This doesn’t have to mean business suits, of course.
 As long as it’s not the PJs you woke up in, you’ll be able to draw that line between time off and work time.
 We’re certainly not going to stop you if you do decide to go a little more formal, though.
 Many people who work from home say that putting on shoes is their big game-changer.
 If you feel strange walking around your home in them, reserve a pair of indoor-only shoes to keep things clean.

 Breaks are a mandated part of employment in the US for a reason.
 They’re important for your overall well-being, and they make you a more productive employee.
-Whether it’s getting up for a few minutes to walk around the block or pop out for lunch, taking time to yourself in the middle of the day is important.
+Whether it’s getting up for a few minutes to walk around the block or pop out for to go lunch, taking time to yourself in the middle of the day is important.

 Speaking of grabbing lunch outside your house, getting out of your home office is important.
 This is especially true if you find that you can go for days at a time without stepping out your front door.
 Not only is some sunshine vital for vitamin D, seeing other humans will help your brain, too.

 Something as simple as getting the mail or taking the trash out can remind you that the outside world exists.
 That touchstone is important when your life has narrowed into this one space.
-Make a point of getting out with friends for a happy hour or see a movie solo.

-Get a Companion
+Consider a Companion

 One of the most common struggles of people who want pets is the hours they work.
 With a telecommuting job, those reasons often fly out the window.
 If you’re the type that longs for a companion, it might be time to take the plunge.
 Plus, they’ll often help you get outside!
 Who can resist the puppy eyes when they’re angling for a walk to the park?